Working With Coding Systems

 Challenges with Code Systems

 An example of a challenge organizations may face is when their use case requires the use of a specific code system.
-For instance, they may specifically need ICD-10 codes to assign risk adjustment factor (RAF) scores, but a patient's conditions data may be coded as SNOMED CT, ICD-9, etc. In this case, they will be limited to just conditions listed in ICD-10 codes, or they may need to find a way to link code systems in their data mining process.
+For instance, they may specifically need ICD-10 codes to assign risk adjustment factor (RAF) scores, but a patient's conditions data may be coded as SNOMED CT, ICD-9, etc. In this case, they will be limited to just conditions listed in ICD-10 codes, or they may need to find a way to link code systems and normalize the data in their data mining process.

 Another example is when the code field is available in a local code.
-For instance, the an organization might be searching for all procedure data related to kidney transplants, and in this case, we would want to search in the code display name or text field to do a text search.
+For instance, an organization might be searching for all procedure data related to kidney transplants, and in this case, we would want to search in the code display name or text field to do a text search.

 Code System List